ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ~~~~~~~~~~~
 {: #scope-aif title="Pub-Sub scope using the AIF format" artwork-align="center"}

-## Authorisation response {#as-response}
+## Authorization response {#as-response}

 The AS responds with an Authorization Response as defined in {{Section 5.8.2 of RFC9200}} and {{Section 3.2 of RFC9594}}, with the following additions:

 * In the Authorization Response, the AS MUST include the 'expires_in' parameter.
 Other means for the AS to specify the lifetime of access tokens are out of the scope of this document.

 * In the Authorization Response, the AS MUST include the 'scope' parameter, when the value included in the access token differs from the one specified by the Client in the Authorization Request.
-In such a case, the second element of each scope entry specifies the set of operations that the Client is authorized for that scope entry, encoded as specified in {{auth-request}}.
+In such a case, the second element of each scope entry specifies the set of operations that the Client is authorised for that scope entry, encoded as specified in {{auth-request}}.

 Furthermore, the AS MAY use the extended format of scope defined in {{Section 7 of RFC9594}} for the 'scope' claim of the access token.
 In such a case, the AS MUST use the CBOR tag with tag number TAG_NUMBER, associated with the CoAP Content-Format CF_ID for the media type application/aif+cbor registered in {{content_formats}} of this document (REQ28).